vuongducphuong/documentation/content/applications/marketing/marketing_automation/getting_started/target_audience.rst

 ==================

 Delivering marketing campaigns to the right audience is paramount when trying to grow a business.
-The Odoo *Marketing Automation* application helps marketers to do just that by providing detailed filtering tools, which can be as simple (or as complex) as necessary, to reach the right customers at the right time.
+The Leansoft *Marketing Automation* application helps marketers to do just that by providing detailed filtering tools, which can be as simple (or as complex) as necessary, to reach the right customers at the right time.